utnet-org/unc-devcontainers/.devcontainer/unc-cli/README.md

-# Utility CLII (near-cli-rs)
+# Utility CLII (utility-cli-rs)

-A feature to install near-cli-rs
+A feature to install utility-cli-rs

 ## Example Usage